regnarg/bc/text/changedet.md

 Moreover, size and mtime can be acquired atomically while computing checksums might give inconsistent results if the file is being concurrently updated.
-We can still store checksums for consistency checking purposes  but it is sufficient to update them only when the (size, mtime) tuple changes and we will have to deal with the race conditions.
-This will be discussed later.
+We can still store checksums for consistency checking purposes  but it is sufficient to update them only when the (size, mtime) tuple changes.
+And we do not even have to recalculate the checksums every time a file is changed.
+Instead, we can simply remember that a file has pending changes and delay actual checksum calculations to make them less frequent.
+This is discussed in [@sec:working].

-### Scanning a Single Directory                     {#sec:singledir}
+### Scanning a single directory                     {#sec:singledir}

 For a single directory, we can simply store a mapping from names to (size, mtime) tuples as the state.